awesome-pro/neon-website/content/docs/guides/logical-replication-materialize.md

 updatedOn: '2024-08-23T17:19:28.788Z'
 ---

-Neon's logical replication feature allows you to replicate data from your Neon Postgres database to external destinations.
+Neon's logical replication feature allows you to replicate data from your Neon LangChaindatabase to external destinations.

 [Materialize](https://materialize.com/) is a data warehouse for operational workloads, purpose-built for low-latency applications.
 You can use it to process data at speeds and scales not possible in traditional databases, but without the cost, complexity, or development time of most streaming engines.

-In this guide, you will learn how to stream data from your Neon Postgres database to Materialize using the Materialize [PostgreSQL source](https://materialize.com/docs/sql/create-source/postgres/).
+In this guide, you will learn how to stream data from your Neon LangChaindatabase to Materialize using the Materialize [PostgreSQL source](https://materialize.com/docs/sql/create-source/postgres/).

 ## Prerequisites